3060458966/vitaFlow/README.md

     ├── 9.png
     └── 9.tesseract.txt
  ```
 where each folder corressponds to image in input folder and contains the cropped images of the text detected by east model.
 There are also two files \*.pred.txt and \*.tesseract.txt which are the OCR outputs of the Calamari and Tesseract OCR engines.
+There will be two more files named output.tesseract.txt and output.pred.txt which are the unified representations of all the ocr outputs.

 3. The location of pretrained models (Calamari) `vitaflow/annotate_server/static/data/calamari_models`